Choosing between 6sense and RollWorks for your account-based marketing program often comes down to five questions:

 Your budget favors pay-as-you-go media pricing over enterprise software contracts

-You're an SMB or mid-market team running ABM for the first time
+You are an SMB or mid-market team running ABM for the first time

-Salesforce or HubSpot is your CRM, and you want native integration with little friction
+Salesforce or HubSpot is your CRM and you want native integration with little friction

 Choose ZoomInfo if: